ITV confirms Saturday Night Takeaway will return without Ant McPartlin

 Saturday Night Takeaway will return next week without Ant McPartlin, ITV have confirmed.

 The entertainment show had already been pulled from the schedules this weekend.
-However the show will now return on Saturday 31st March.
+However the show will now return on Saturday 31st March in its usual 7pm time slot, with just Declan Donnelly hosting the show by himself.

 - Saturday Night Takeaway will not air this weekend